 Stop the Execution of Thomas Creech in Idaho

-Thomas Creech has bee denied a clemency recommendation and is scheduled for execution in Idaho on February 28, 2024 for the 1981 murder of David Jensen.
+Thomas Creech has been denied a clemency recommendation and may soon be executed in Idaho for the 1981 murder of David Jensen.
+His execution was halted mid-procedure on February 28 after prison staff failed 8 attempts to set an IV-line.

 Mr. Creech had a clemency hearing in January, 2024 and received a vote by the Idaho Parole Commission of 3 members for clemency and 3 members against, with one abstention.
 Without a clear majority, a clemency recommendation is denied.
-A request for a reprieve has been sent to Governor Little in order to allow a full panel of the Idaho Parole Commission to reconsider the case.
+A request for the full panel of the Idaho Parole Commission to reconsider the case was denied on October 29, 2024.

 • Tom has been expressing deep remorse for his crime over many years.
 (PP. 8–9).
 With his strong Christian faith, he “understands that he needs the Lord’s forgiveness for his actions.”
 (P. 9).
 As one friend of Tom’s says, executing him “would deny all possibility of further repentance and change that would offer reconciliation with God.”
 (P. 9).